PrepMarquis/novela-hugo-starter/content/post/so-bad-that-they-can-t-ignore-you.md

 **Hard to iterate**

+With every broken interaction, a mismanagement or communicative error you lose a boundary or trust.
+You can't just start from scratch and figure out the way to run your program along the way

 **Avoid hunting with trolls**

 Because this is a people's business.
 You cannot afford to be open to anyone.
 This is a simple rule, really you can't effectively automate a startup program in its core.
 Define a type of people and pair them with your cause.
 Get a type of people and make them your people.